xy-241/CS-Notes/content/OS/Process (进程)/Address Space.md

 - Expansion is done explicitly using [[System Call (系统调用)]] `brk()` or higher level [[Library Call]] during **program runtime**
 </br>

-- Require manual memory management from the process - process of allocating memory and deallocating memory
+- Require manual memory management from the process - process of allocating memory and deallocating memory.
+See language examples below
 - When assigning one variable to another variable, data is **not duplicated**, instead the [[Pointer]] to the data is duplicated and assigned
 - A nice visualisation on memory allocation can be found [here](https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html#boxes-live-in-the-heap)